waynezhang78/OracleHandson-Wayne/examplelab2/examplelab2.rst

 This just apply to ESXi hypervisor only , we don’t use this design on Acropolis AHV.
 When using Oracle database on Nutanix .
 We need create multiple disks (VMDK) for redo , archive log , datafiles , minimum start from two disks for each function and also located in the different PVSCSI card.
 Here are step to setup VMDK in different PVSCSI cards.

 Using vSphere Client (or Web Client) .

-Select the Oracle Virtual Machine , right click this virtual machine and select “Edit”.
-When the window prompt , please click “Add”, Click “Next”.
+Select the Oracle Virtual Machine , right click this virtual machine and select **Edit**.
+When the window prompt , please click **Add**, Click **Next**.

 .. figure:: images/Lab201.png

-Then select the “Create a new virtual disk”, then click “Next”
+Then select the **Create a new virtual disk**, then click **Next**

 .. figure:: images/Lab202.png

 Choose Thick Provision Eager Zeroed Disk Type – It’s for performance reason.
 If using Oracle RAC , that is the forced option.
-(When using Oracle RAC, please enable multiwriter option in the VM advance parameter) .
+ **(When using Oracle RAC, please enable multiwriter option in the VM advance parameter)** .
 Please refer here : https://kb.vmware.com/selfservice/microsites/search.do?language=en_US&cmd=displayKC&externalId=1034165